 How much can I receive monthly in Connecticut Veterans Benefits?
-Many veterans are receiving a little over $3,400 a month.
+Many veterans are receiving a little more than $3,332.06 a month.
 The amount you are entitled to depends on your mental and physical impairments.
 The Veterans Administration will assign you a VA Disability rating.

 What if I was denied Connecticut Veterans Benefits?
 If you were denied within the last one year, you may be able to appeal your decision.
 Our VA Benefits appeals lawyers can help.
 We have filed thousands of appeals with the Veterans Administration.

 How long does it take to get Connecticut Veterans Benefits?
 The Veterans Administration is slow; whether it is applying for benefits or trying to get healthcare.
 For example, the Wall Street Journal reports that veterans are actually waiting 50% longer than two years ago.